-At December 31, 2019 and 2018, forfeited nonvested accounts totaled \$101,908 and \$49,070, respectively.
-Forfeited account balances revert back to the Plan and are used to pay reasonable administrative expenses of the Plan; any excess can be used to reduce the employer's matching contributions.
-Forfeitures in the amount of \$39,034 were utilized during 2019 to pay Plan expenses.
+At December 31, 2020 and 2019, forfeited nonvested accounts totaled \$80,531 and \$101,908, respectively.
+Forfeited account balances revert back to the Plan and are used to pay reasonable administrative expenses of the Plan and are used to reduce the employer's matching contributions.
+Forfeitures in the amount of \$73,967 were utilized during 2020 to pay Plan expenses and \$79,799 were used to reduce the employer's matching contributions.